-- Year 9 Enterprise days where students work with local employers, visit colleges and complete business challenges
+- Year 9 Enterprise days where students work with local employers, visit colleges and complete enterprising challenges

-- Year 10 two weeks work experience & visits to local colleges
+- Year 10 participate in two weeks work experience & visits to local colleges

-- Year 11 Mock Interview Day run with the support of local employers
+- Year 11 attend Mock Interview Day, run with the support of local employers

 Through this wide partnership and variety of experiences, students are able to make an informed choice about the options post 16.
 The ultimate aim being for each young person to choose the right path for them and achieve their full potential.

-Careers Drop-in sessions open to all students on Wednesday and Thursday lunchtimes in the Careers Office, G Block.
+Careers Drop-in sessions open to all students in the career’s office at break times.

-As a school, we have lots of useful resources available for staff/students/parents and work experience providers, please click the image below.
+As a school, we have invested in the Spark App to support awareness of different careers and their paths, and we have useful resources available for staff/students/parents and work experience providers, please click the links below.